 Tom was the winner of the Barrister of the Year award at the Enfranchisement and Right to Manage Awards 2015.
 He has substantial experience and expertise in this highly specialist area, and regularly appears at hearings in the FTT, Lands Tribunal and courts for tenants of the big London Estates and both landlords and tenants elsewhere.
-He has appeared in many of the leading cases including Sportelli, Cravecrest and Jewelcraft.
+He has appeared in many of the leading cases including Sportelli, Cravecrest , Jewelcraft, Aldford House and Palgrave Gardens.
 Some further examples of his work are given below.
 He enjoys both the legal and valuation issues, and works closely with some excellent valuers.
 He takes pride in saving or making money for clients by identifying and maximising the benefit of valuation arguments.

 One of the issues which regularly arises in Tom’ work is whether a property amounts to a “house” for the purposes of this Act.
-In 2015 he acted for the successful tenant of a shop and upper parts in Jewelcraft Limited v Pressland , and in 2017 has acted for the tenant of a public house, and in cases concerning mixed use office and residential buildings in Portland Place, Mount Street and Wimpole Street, one of which is heading to court in 2018.
+In 2015 he acted for the successful tenant of a shop and upper parts in Jewelcraft Limited v Pressland, and has acted for the tenant of a public house, and in cases concerning mixed use office and residential buildings in Portland Place, Mount Street and Wimpole Street,.
 He has unusually extensive experience of cases involving a section 9(1) valuation, having appeared in some 10 such cases which have reached the Tribunal.
-The latest such case was recently determined by the Tribunal in his client’s favour.
-He has also recently appeared in an important case on whether demolition and construction of a new house can be disregarded as an improvement, Portman v Jamieson.
+He has also acted recently appeared in an important case on whether demolition and construction of a new house can be disregarded as an improvement, Portman v Jamieson.

 Common issues include valuation, validity of notice and counter-notice, adequacy of the premium offered, and deemed withdrawal.
 Issues also often arise as to the extent of the demise.
 In several cases the LVT hearing has included a determination of whether the tenant has acquired additional land by accretion.
 Tom has acted for a number of tenants who have successfully resisted the imposition of standard term leases by Cadogan Estate.
-Recently he has acted for landlords and tenants in a number of cases involving very short leases, raising issues about relativity, deferment rate, discount for 1989 Act rights, and the effect on value of covenants against assignment in the last seven years.
-An example of a recent lease extension case is WarrenCourt.
+Recently he has acted for landlords and tenants in a number of cases involving very short leases, raising issues about relativity, deferment rate, discount for 1989 Act rights, disregard of improvements including conversion to flats, and the effect on value of covenants against assignment in the last seven years.

 Tom has acted for both landlords and tenants in a number of very high value collective claims.